ddella/JunOS/vJunOS.md

 ```

 > [!NOTE]
-> If you don't configure the interfaces, you will get the following error message:
+> If you don't configure the Linux **bridges**, you will get the following error message:
 ```
 error: Failed to create domain from vjunos-sw1-live.xml
 error: Cannot get interface MTU on 'ge-000': No such device